 The law of diminishing returns gives us that for every unit of additional output produced, the addition to total cost increases more rapidly.
 Therefore, in perfect competition the supply curve is a positively sloped curve that as output increases is steeper.
 When we ask the firms how much they are willing to produce at different prices we derive the supply curve done in an empirical fashion.
 Perfect competition, monopoly, monopolistic competition, oligopoly comprise the economy and are all added up to define the short run aggregate supply curve (s.r.a.s.c.).
-In this essay some of the effects of changes in aggregate demand(A.D). are taken into consideration.
-In the long run, buildings and machinery increase but so do the wages therefore the long run aggregate supply curve is vertical at national income of full employment Y. At liquidity trap the A.D. is vertical, we prove it as this essay unfolds, resulting in sluggish economic growth or if there is asymmetry in negative economic growth and negative inflation.
+In this essay some of the effects of changes in aggregate demand(A.D.) are taken into consideration.
+In the long run, buildings and machinery increase but so do the wages therefore the long run aggregate supply curve is vertical at national income of full employment Y. At liquidity trap the A.D. is vertical, we prove it as this essay unfolds, resulting in sluggish economic growth or if the s.r.a.s.c. does not meet the A.D. in negative economic growth and negative inflation.
 It is proved that all short run supply curves are valid at price equal or greater than the average variable cost (A.V.C.).
 Finally, we tackle economic problems of countries such as liquidity trap, inflationary pressures and try to solve them.
 The solutions are suggestions.

 Marginal cost(M.C.) is the cost incurred in producing one additional unit of output.
 It is the addition to Total cost(T.C.) for producing 1 additional unit of output.
 The law of diminishing returns gives us that the marginal cost increases at a faster pace.
 Why?